rafgraph/detect-it/README.md

 There are 3 parts of device responsive UX: **Size** (size of screen/window), **Capabilities** (what the user can do/capabilities of the device), and **Interaction** (is the user hovering, touching, etc). **Size** and **Capabilities** need to be known at render time (when the UI is rendered before the user interacts with it), and **Interaction** needs to be known at interaction time (when the user is interacting with the app).

 - **Size**
-  - This can be determined using media queries, for example `(max-width: 600px)`, either applied via CSS or in JavaScript by using something like [`react-media`](https://github.com/ReactTraining/react-media).
+  - This can be determined using media queries, for example `(max-width: 600px)`, either applied via CSS or in JavaScript by using something like [React Media](https://github.com/ReactTraining/react-media).
 - **Capabilities**
   - This is what **Detect It** is for - knowing at render time what the capabilities of the device are.
 There are a number of ways that you can use `deviceType` or `primaryInput` to optimize the UX for the capabilities of the device, however, in most cases I've found it makes sense to just use `primaryInput` and optimize the UX for `mouse` or `touch`, while ensuring that the app is still usable by both inputs.
 - Putting **Size** and **Capabilities** together, one approach is to optimize the UX for 4 scenarios: